Key takeaways

 Risks:

-• As is the case with traditional bonds, the underlying value of TIPS can decline in times when interest rates are rising.
+• As with traditional bonds, the underlying value of TIPS can decline in times when interest rates are rising.

 • In deflationary times, the value of TIPS and income generated from them will decline.